Odysseas640/kubernetes/docs/install-cluster-ubuntu-20.md

 ```
 docker pull scioquiver/notebooks:cgspatial-notebook
 ```
-Copy the output from this into the big ass YAML file:
+Run this command
 ```
 docker images
 ```
-(this is it)
+And copy the output (where it says scioquiver) into the big ass YAML file.
+It should look like this:
 ```
 singleuser:
 .........